 Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.

 Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
-However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
-We will decide what's appropriate and which terms to use on a case-by-case basis.
+However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive

 4. Equality statement